High Protein Breakfast Ideas

 6/ Two boiled eggs eaten with a small square of cheese will get you over 20g of protein.
 Soft-boiled eggs cook in a few minutes; hard-boiled eggs can be cooked in bulk and stored in the fridge.

 7/ If I want to eat more eggs, I find scrambling them easier.
 I can often eat three scrambled eggs (remember one egg will give you 6-7g of protein), when I couldn’t manage that many boiled.
-You can also add left over meat scraps or some flaked fish into the saucepan whilst cooking for more protein.
+You can also add left over meat scraps or some flaked fish into the saucepan whilst cooking for higher protein content.

 8/ Omelettes are quick, easy and another way to eat multiple eggs.
 A three-egg omelette with 28g (1oz) of grated cheddar in the middle will give you around 25g of protein.